priyavrat-misra/personal-website/content/blog/reversing-most-replayed.md

 <figure>
     <canvas id="canvasBool" height="100" aria-label="Visualization of boolean segmentation showing which parts of the video have been watched"></canvas>
     <noscript><p class="text-center text-muted">Enable JavaScript to view the boolean visualization.</p></noscript>
-    <figcaption class="text-center"><small><em>Figure 1: The boolean array approach.</em><br>This is my first attempt at an interactive article, so feel free to play around!
+    <figcaption class="text-center"><small><em>Canvas 1: The boolean array approach.</em><br>This is my first attempt at an interactive article, so feel free to play around!
 You can hit start, pause or reset to simulate watching a video.
 (Note that the array only updates while the animation is playing, and dragging the seek bar is not supported.)</small></figcaption>
 </figure>

 But was that enough?
 I thought about all the ways I interact with a video player.
 I can move my seek back and forth, skip segments, re-watch segments, etc. A simple boolean array would only tell me if a segment was watched, not how many times.
 It fails to account for a user re-watching the same segment five times in a row.
 I needed something better, like a frequency array, to track how many times each segment was seen.